Luke-zhang-04/utils/README.md

 # Utilities

 Useful utility functions without the bloat of Lodash.
-Built with performance in mind, many of these functions are trivial to write, but have been written with performance in mind.
-I find myself using these functions a lot.
+Ladash contains many unecessary functions, and have functions which rely on eachother.
+These utilities are tree-shakeable, independent, and are built with performance in mind.
+I find myself using these functions often.

+Included are also wrappers around existing APIs.
+For example, the Node Crypto API is hard to use, and requires many steps.
+The functions in `node/crypto` allow for easy hashing and encryption.

 ## Installation